spalathingal/serif-health-takehome/README.md

 ## Outputs
 Your output should be one CSV file per input file (two CSV files total) with the following header columns:
-`Procedure Code, Procedure Code Type, Procedure Name, Gross Charge, Insurance Payer Name, Insurance Rate`
+`CPT/DRG Code, Code Type, Procedure Name, Gross Charge, Insurance Payer Name, Insurance Rate`

 You should extract as many of these 'price' rows as you can *without duplicating entries* and *ignoring empty or malformed data fields* (denoted by 'N/A', empty strings, etc.).